 So UK company Tarmac developed Topmix Permeable concrete.
 Each square metre can absorb up to 1,000 litres each minute.

-It is able to do this because unlike regular concrete, around a third of Topmix Permeable’s volume comprises gaps between aggregate.
+It is able to do this because unlike the regular kind, around a third of Topmix Permeable’s volume comprises gaps between aggregate.

 It may sound simple, but the first permeable concrete was developed 50 years ago, and only now is it tough enough to be certified for the weight of motor vehicles.